Understated, Intentional, Timeless: Your Fashion Guide to Fine Jewelry for Beginners

 Dorsey

 Dorsey deals only in lab-grown diamonds.
 I asked Meg Strachan, Dorsey’s founder, what is exclusive to the Dorsey buying experience.
 “We lead with design, not stone hierarchy, and [Dorsey sells] every lab stone from diamond to sapphire.”
-While, as she states, “Most heritage brands keep fine jewelry aesthetics behind high price points.
-[Dorsey offers] the same design across multiple stones and metals, allowing the customer to choose how they enter the space.”
+While "most heritage brands keep fine-jewelry aesthetics behind high price points, [Dorsey offers] the same design across multiple stones and metals, allowing the customer to choose how they enter the space.”

 Aaryah

 Aaryah is an investment in natural diamonds.
 I saw this firsthand in my visit to the NYC showroom.
 There, I met with Kothari.
 “I built Aaryah because the traditional jewelry experience often felt transactional, intimidating, and honestly very male-driven,” she shared.
 Her intention was to create a space that felt collaborative.
-“Everything we do is centered around the client, we do is centered around the client—how they want to shop, what they’re celebrating, how they want to feel.
+“Everything we do is centered around the client—how they want to shop, what they’re celebrating, how they want to feel.
 Whether it’s online or in our NYC showroom, each private shopping appointment is curated and deeply personal.”

 At the showroom, I tried on the BB Thelma ring.
-It is a pinky ring that features a pear-cut stone (your choice of sapphire, gemstone, or natural diamond—I personally love the look of a yellow diamond) in a by-pass setting, available in 14KT yellow gold with a platform or satin finish.
-The pink ring is loved by the fashion set for its retro origins and modern silhouette.
+It is a pinky ring that features a pear-cut stone (your choice of sapphire, gemstone, or natural diamond—I personally love the look of a yellow diamond) in a bypass setting, available in yellow gold or platinum with a satin or high-shine finish.
+The fashion set loves the pinky ring for its retro origins and modern silhouette.
 Tastemakers from Nara Smith to Aimee Song can be seen wearing it.

 Blue Nile

 Blue Nile’s appeal lies in its authenticity and educational nature.
-With over 25 years in the fine jewelry space, “Through its Diamond and Jewelry Education resources, customers gain clear, practical knowledge to empower confident purchasing decisions,” explained Liappas.
-Offering both lab-grown stone and natural diamonds, Liappas was proud to share, “All Blue Nile diamonds are conflict-free and comply with the Kimberley Process, ensuring responsible sourcing at every step.”
-For first-time buyers or those unfamiliar with the Kimperly Process, it is a global initiative that began in 2003 to eliminate conflict diamonds from the supply chain.
+With over 25 years in the fine-jewelry space, “through its Diamond and Jewelry Education resources, customers gain clear, practical knowledge to empower confident purchasing decisions,” explained Liappas.
+Offering both lab-grown stones and natural diamonds, “all Blue Nile diamonds are conflict-free and comply with the Kimberley Process, ensuring responsible sourcing at every step,” Liappas was proud to share.
+For first-time buyers or those unfamiliar with the Kimberley Process, it is a global initiative that began in 2003 to eliminate conflict diamonds from the supply chain.

-When asked how to begin a fine jewelry collection, Lippas said it's best to “start with the basics!”
-Her advice: “Invest in essentials that are timeless, versatile and designed to last - your ‘little black dress’ of jewelry.
-Diamond stud earrings or a classic tennis bracelet pair with any look - day or night be it your favorite jeans or an evening gown - and serve as the building blocks of a collection you can grow over time.”
+When asked how to begin a fine-jewelry collection, Liappas said it's best to “start with the basics!”
+Her advice: “Invest in essentials that are timeless, versatile, and designed to last—your ‘little black dress’ of jewelry.
+Diamond stud earrings or a classic tennis bracelet pair with any look day or night—be it your favorite jeans or an evening gown—and serve as the building blocks of a collection you can grow over time.”
 That seems to be the consensus among the experts and jewelry designers I’ve spoken with.
-A collection is ongoing, but, as with anything worth growing, the foundation is the most important step.
+A collection is ongoing, but as with anything worth growing, the foundation is the most important step.
 Blue Nile is an approachable and accessible starting point.

 Why Trust Us?